Simatwa/tdwnsv3/README.md

                         Maximum file size to be uploaded - [MB] -upl upload_limit, --upload-limit-person upload_limit
-                        Maximum files to be uploaded per IP --host                Host the files on the LAN --sort                Prettify the display of the contents --aggressive          Filter all entries with the restricted keywords
+                        Maximum files to be uploaded per IP --upload-multiple     Allow users to upload more than one file at a time.
+  --host                Host the files on the LAN --sort                Prettify the display of the contents --aggressive          Filter all entries with the restricted keywords